 Headline earnings are an additional earnings number that is permitted by IAS 33.
-The starting point is earnings as determined in IAS 33, excluding "separately identifiable re-measurements" (as defined), net of related tax (both current and deferred) and related non-controlling interest, other than re-measurements specifically included in headline earnings ("included re-measurements", as defined).
+The starting point is earnings as determined in IAS 33, excluding "separately identifiable remeasurements" (as defined), net of related tax (both current and deferred) and related noncontrolling interest, other than re-measurements specifically included in headline earnings ("included re-measurements", as defined).

 A re-measurement is an amount recognised in profit or loss relating to any change (whether realised or unrealised) in the carrying amount of an asset or liability that arose after the initial recognition of such asset or liability.
 A re-measurement may be recognised in profit or loss either when the re-measurement occurs or subsequently.
 This latter situation occurs when re-measurements are initially recorded in other comprehensive income (in accordance with the relevant IFRS) and subsequently included in or reclassified to profit or loss.
-Examples include gains or losses on available-for-sale financial assets under IAS 39 - Financial Instruments: Recognition and Measurement, and foreign exchange translation gains or losses under IAS 21 - The Effects of Changes in Foreign Exchange Rates.
+For example, foreign exchange translation gains or losses under IAS 21 - The Effects of Changes in Foreign Exchange Rates.